alsalafiyyah/alsalafiyyah.github.io/_posts/ahmad-ibn-yahya/2023-07-25-concening-ikhwanis.md

 49. **Selecting fatwas that align with their desires.**
 50. **Extreme laxity regarding the issue of photography/image-making.**

 ---
+---

 Sheikh Hammad al-Ansari (may Allah have mercy on him) said: **"Indeed, the Muslim Brotherhood are supporters of Khomeini and the Rafidah [a pejorative term used for Shia Muslims]."** [Al-Majmu', 2/699]

-And Sheikh Ahmad Shakir (may Allah have mercy on him) said: **"The movement of Hasan al-Banna and his Muslim Brotherhood—who turned the Islamic call into a destructive, criminal movement funded by the communists and the Jews, as we know with absolute certainty."** [Shu'un al-Ta'lim wa-l-Qada', p.
+Sheikh Ahmad Shakir (may Allah have mercy on him) said: **"The movement of Hasan al-Banna and his Muslim Brotherhood—who turned the Islamic call into a destructive, criminal movement funded by the communists and the Jews, as we know with absolute certainty."** [Shu'un al-Ta'lim wa-l-Qada', p.
 48]

 The scholar Rabi' ibn Hadi al-Madkhali (may Allah have mercy on him) said: